RupankarCh/my-notes/Cloud Computing/readme.md

 - Automated Bin Packing: Intelligently **places containers on servers based on their resource requirements** to maximize hardware utility.
 - Secret & Configuration Management: Securely **injects passwords and API keys into containers without hardcoding them** in the image.
 - Storage Orchestration: **Automatically attaches local or cloud storage** (like EBS or Azure Disk) to containers that need to store data.

+# **What is Cloud IAM?**
+- Governance Framework: **Manages digital identities and their levels of access to cloud resources**.
+- The "Who, What, and How": **Authenticates users and authorizes specific actions based on pre-defined conditions**.
+- Centralized Control: Provides a single plane of glass to **manage security across all cloud services** (Compute, Storage, Database).
+- The First Line of Defense: Unlike traditional firewalls that protect the network, **IAM protects the resources themselves**.
+- Non-Human Identities: Manages permissions for applications, servers, and automated scripts (Service Accounts).

+**Understanding Policies and Permissions**
+- **Granular Permissions**: Specific rights to perform actions like "List,"Read," "Write," or "Delete."
+- **JSON-Based Policies**: Declarative documents that explicitly "Allow" or "Deny" access to specific Resource ARNs (Amazon Resource Names).
+- Identity-Based vs. Resource-Based: **Policies can be attached to the person (Identity) or directly to the data bucket** (Resource).
+- Explicit Deny: In cloud security, **an explicit "Deny" always overrides any "Allow" rule**.
+- **Effect, Action, Resource: The three core components of every security statement in a policy**.

+**The Power of IAM Roles**
+- **Temporary Credentials**: Roles do not have permanent passwords; they provide temporary security tokens that expire.
+- **Service Roles**: **Allows cloud services (like a Web Server) to talk to other services (like a Database) securely**.
+- **Cross-Account Access**: Enables **a user in "Account A" to perform work in "Account B" without creating a new user profile**.
+- **Assumption Logic**: Users "switch" into a role to perform high-privileged tasks and switch back for day-to-day work.
+- **Reduced Risk**: **Eliminates the need to manage and rotate long-lived "Access Keys"** that are often leaked in code repositories.

+**Implementing Least Privilege**
+- **Least Privilege** : Start with no access and add permissions only as they are proven necessary.
+- Standardized Roles: Create **"Job-Function" roles (e.g., NetworkAdmin, Developer, Auditor) with narrow scopes**.
+- Avoid Wildcards: Instead of s3:* (access to everything in S3), **specify the exact actions like s3 :GetObject**.
+- Condition Keys: Add extra security by **only allowing access if the user is on the corporate IP or using MFA**.
+- Just-in-Time Access: **Only grant elevated permissions for the specific window of time a task requires**.

+**IAM Governance and Auditing**
+- Credential Reports: Generate **lists of all users in your account and the status of their MFA and passwords**.
+- Access Advisor: Use built-in **cloud tools to see which permissions a user has actually used in the last 90 days**.
+- Policy Simulators: **Test new security rules in a sandbox before applying them** to production environments.
+- Automated Remediation: Use **scripts to automatically disable accounts that haven't been used for 90 days**.
+- Continuous Monitoring: **Log every IAM change and every successful/failed login attempt** for forensic review.

+# Encryption: Data at Rest and in Transit:

+**Fundamentals of Cloud Encryption**
+- Encryption: The **process of converting "plaintext" into "ciphertext" using complex mathematical algorithms**.
+- The Decryption Key: Only **entities with the correct digital key can revert the ciphertext back into a readable format**.
+- Comprehensive Protection: A secure architecture must address data in two distinct states: At Rest and In Transit.
+- Regulatory Compliance: **Encryption is a mandatory requirement for standards such as HIPAA, GDPR, and PCI-DSS**.
+- Defense in Depth: **Encryption ensures data security even if other layers of the security stack (like firewalls) are compromised**.

+**Securing Data at Rest**
+- Storage Mediums: **Applies to data in S3 buckets, relational databases, and virtual machine block storage**.
+- **AES-256 Standard**: The **global standard for symmetric encryption used by cloud providers to protect physical hardware**.
+- Transparent Encryption: **Cloud services automatically handle encryption/decryption**, resulting in zero performance impact for the user.
+- Snapshot Security: When you take a **backup or snapshot of an encrypted disk, the backup remains encrypted by default**.
+- Physical Protection: **Mitigates the risk of data loss from stolen server drives or unauthorized access** to the storage sub-layer.

+**Securing Data in Transit**
+- Movement Protection: **Secures data moving between users and servers**, or between different cloud regions.
+- TLS/SSL Protocols: **Creating a secure cryptographic tunnel that prevents eavesdropping and data tampering during transmission**.
+- **HTTPS Implementation**: Mandatory for all modern web applications to protect user credentials and session data.
+- Certificate Management: Using services like **AWS Certificate Manager to issue and automatically renew the digital certificates required for TLS**.
+- Internal Service Mesh: Ensuring that **traffic between internal microservices is encrypted** to maintain a "Zero Trust" security posture.

+**Key Management Strategies**
+- Cloud-Managed Keys: The **provider manages the generation, storage, and rotation of keys** (easiest to implement).
+- **Customer-Managed Keys (CMK)**: The **user creates and controls the keys**, providing full visibility into when and how keys are used.\
+- **Hardware Security Modules** (HSM): Using **dedicated physical hardware in the cloud to store keys for the highest level of security**.
+- Key Rotation: The **practice of regularly changing encryption keys** to limit the impact if a single key were ever compromised.
+- Separation of Duties: **Ensuring that the person who manages the data is not the same person who manages the encryption keys**.

+**The End-to-End Security Model**
+- **Zero Trust Architecture**: Assuming that no part of the network is safe and **encrypting every stage of the data lifecycle**.
+- Encryption at the Edge: **Terminating secure connections at a Load Balancer or Content Delivery Network (CDN) for performance**.
+• **Audit Logging**: Tracking every time an encryption key is used to access data for forensic and compliance purposes.
+• Performance vs. Security: **Modern hardware acceleration ensures that high-level encryption does not slow down application response times**.
+• **Data Integrity**: Beyond secrecy, encryption protocols ensure that data has not been altered or corrupted during its journey.